willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 - **Bank statements** – Include tables and structured data that are ideal for extraction.

-These documents benefit from the optical character recognition (OCR) capabilities and deep learning processes used to extract key-value pairs, tables, named entities, and selection marks.
+These documents benefit from the optical character recognition (OCR) capabilities and deep learning processes used to extract key-value pairs, selection marks, tables, and named entities.

 > [!NOTE]
-> Currently, this model is available for .pdf and image file types and in a variety of languages.
+> Currently, this model is available for .pdf and image file types and in more than 100 languages.
 More supported file types will be added in future releases.

 To use a simple document processing model, follow these steps: